Madrasa: India

-Expansion

-After the establishment of the British Raj and the emergence of Darul Ulum Manazar-e Islam Bareilly Sharif, Indian Muslim Scholars left India to establish madrasas in other regions of the world.
-Some of the most notable of these madrasas are Darul Ulum Holocombe, which produced scholars such as Shaikh Ibrahim Memon Madani, or Darul Uloom Al-Madania.
-These offshoot schools symbolise an emotional drive based upon both religion and patriotism that is not evident elsewhere.
+In March 2024, the Allahabad High Court in Uttar Pradesh declared the Madrasa Act of 2004 to be unconstitutional, according to a court order, while ordering the state government to move students enrolled in the Islamic system into mainstream schools.

 In Kerala

 Most of the Muslims of Kerala follow the traditional Shāfiʿī school of religious law (known in Kerala as the traditionalist 'Sunnis') while a large minority follow modern movements that developed within Sunni Islam.
-The latter section consists of majority Salafists (the Mudjahids) and the minority Islamists (political Islam).
+The latter section consists of majority Salafists (the Mujahids) and the minority Islamists (political Islam).